USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch08_analysis_tools.md

 ## 8.4 Evaluation of model output with the Atmospheric Model Evaluation Tool (AMET)

+The Atmospheric Model Evaluation Tool (AMET) was developed to aid in its evaluation of the meteorological and air quality models within the CMAQ modeling system.
+AMET organizes, provides consistency and speeds-up the evaluation process for operational meteorological and air quality model simulations.
+Although it was developed specifically to aid in the evaluation of the CMAQ modeling system, the AMET software can be adapted to work with other modeling systems.

+AMET is used to pair observations and gridded model output in space and time and to evaluate the model performance for a set of predicted or diagnosed atmospheric fields.
+There are separate modules in AMET for evaluating meteorological and air quality model output.
+This separation is necessary because both the observed and predicted meteorological and air quality data are quite different, utilizing different file formats for both the observed and model data.
+In addition, the observed meteorological and air quality data are often obtained from networks that use different sampling protocols, which can make pairing meteorological and air quality data together difficult.
+One advantage of separate meteorological and air quality modules in AMET is that the modules can be installed individually, allowing a user to reduce installation time and complexity if only meteorological or air quality analysis is required.

+A more detailed descripition of AMET can be found here https://www.epa.gov/cmaq/atmospheric-model-evaluation-tool, including a flow diagram of the AMET system and example output plots from the tool.
+The AMET github repository can be found here https://github.com/USEPA/AMET.
+The repository includes the latest version of AMET, along with a complete description of AMET, a comprehensive User's Guide, an Installation Guide and a Quick Start Guide.
+Finally, additional information regarding AMET (including how to download AMET-ready observation data files) can be found on the CMAS Center website here https://www.cmascenter.org/amet/.

 ## 8.5 Probing Model Output with Visualization Environment for Rich Data Interpretation (VERDI)